In Live Concert at the Royal Albert Hall

-In Live Concert at the Royal Albert Hall is a live double album by Swedish progressive metal band Opeth.
+In Live Concert at the Royal Albert Hall is the third live album and video by Swedish progressive metal band Opeth.
 The DVD was recorded on 5 April 2010.
 It was released on 20 September 2010 in Europe and on 21 September 2010 in the rest of the world.
 The concert was part of the band's Evolution XX: An Opeth Anthology tour, made in celebration of their 20th anniversary, and was the fourth show of the tour, filmed at the prestigious Royal Albert Hall in London, UK.

 Release

 The album is available in three configurations: one double-DVD including bonus features; a five-disc set that consists of two DVDs and three CDs; and a limited-edition vinyl box set which consists of the double-DVD, a set of four 180-gram LPs of the concert's live audio in its entirety, a numbered lithograph with artwork designed by the band's frontman Mikael Åkerfeldt and Travis Smith, and a 20-page booklet of photos of the event and exclusive artwork.

 The concert performance was split into two sets for the DVD.
 The first set consists of the entire Blackwater Park album, while the second features one song from each of their other albums in chronological order, representing the twenty years of evolution in the band's music.